Continuing Education Activity

 - Explain the various methods available for postcoital contraception.

 - Outline the clinical significance and barriers to use postcoital contraception.

 - Describe the importance of creating awareness among healthcare providers to overcome existing barriers in order to improve the reproductive health of women.

 Contraception is defined as any method that aims to prevent pregnancy.
-There are as many as 15 contraceptive methods available for men and women to choose, providing autonomy for couples to have sexual intercourse at any mutually desired time with diminished risk of pregnancy.
+There are as many as 15 contraceptive methods available for men and women to choose from, providing autonomy for couples to have sexual intercourse at any mutually desired time with diminished risk of pregnancy.
 Despite this, the rate of unintended pregnancy is still high and relatively unchanged over several years.
-It was estimated that 45% percent of pregnancies in the United States in the year 2011 were unintended, and around 40% of those ended in abortion.
-Among adolescents, studies quote that 75% to 82% of pregnancies were unintended.
+It was estimated that 45% percent of pregnancies in the United States in 2011 were unintended, and around 40% of those ended in abortion.
+Among adolescents, studies quote that 75 to 82% of pregnancies were unintended.

 Mechanism of Action